 These sized trays fit well next to each other on a cart, which is why they are quite popular with microgreens growers.

-A more square shape that are good for smaller spaces or breaking up different types of seeds you’ll be growing.
+A more square shape is good for smaller spaces or breaking up different types of seeds you’ll be growing.
 The same applies here as does the 10×20 trays – just because it says it’s a 10×10 inch tray, check the fine print and details as the sizes might be slightly off.

 These will also fit well on a cart or shelving unit, as they are just half the length of the standard 1020 trays.

-Bootstrap Farmer is one of the companies that makes shallow trays for microgreens, and I’ll explain more on those towards the bottom of this page.
 This can generally increase yields when you go to harvest as well because you can get a little more of the root system in your product.

-Drainage Holes or No Drainage Holes
+Drainage Holes or No Drainage Holes?

 You’ve probably seen these two types already if you’ve done any searching for trays.
 Some have holes in the bottom and some don’t.
 It’s that simple, but it’s also something you can forget about quite easily if you’re not paying attention.